 The completion quality rating is integrated with a proprietary screen erosion tool that determines fluid velocity exiting the perforations at the inside of the surface of the casing (Vc), and calculates an associated fluid velocity at the sand screen (Vs) based on results of a computational fluid dynamics model.
 A C-factor based on fluid velocity at the casing perforations is used to determine the safe drawdown operating limit for the frac pack well.

 The frac pack completion score card provides a substantial improvement to previous methods of determining frac pack well operational limits, by combining all known factors contributing to well completion quality and identifying how those factors ultimately affect the well's maximum allowable drawdown.
 The frac pack score card also raises awareness of the best practices identified in the research and therefore promotes the use of those best practices during frac pack installation.
-The score card and associated screen erosion model have been tested and verified by industry, and have been accepted for industry use"--Abstract, leaf iii.
+The score card and associated screen erosion model have been tested and verified by industry, and have been accepted for industry use"--Abstract, page iii.

 Cawlfield, Jeffrey D.